fuhrmanator/fuhrmanator.github.io/directions.md

 3. Go to the cafeteria, then to the left of the cashiers you will see two glass-window elevators.
 Use any of the three elevators found there.
 4. If you are going to **my office, A-4471**:
    - Go to the 4th floor.
-   - When exiting the glass elevators, go right and you will see door A-4450 on your left; this is the entrance of the “Département de génie logiciel et des TI”.
+   - When exiting the glass elevators, go right and at the end of the hallway you will see the entrance of the **Département de génie logiciel et des TI**.
    - Should the department be closed, use the phone to the right of the door to contact me at **8638**.
    - Finally, go to my office at door **A-4471**.